jkempf42/kube-volttron/central-node/README.md

 Finally, you can check if the Volttron Central website is accessable from the Internet by browsing to it using the VM's DNS name..
 On Azure, the DNS name for your VM is on the VM *Overview* page.
-Copy it and use
-`curl` to check on the website:

-	curl -k http://<DNS name for VM>/index.html

-As above, it should print out the Adminstrative web site configuration splash page HTML.You can then use your browser to access the Volttron Central website by typing `http://<DNS name for VM>/index.html` into the browser address bar.

-Note that when accessing the Website over the Internet, you need to use `http` and not `https` because the port opened on the firewall was port 80.
+You can then use a browser from the gateway node or a laptop to access the Volttron Central website over the Internet by typing `http://<DNS name for VM>/index.html` into the browser address bar.
+When accessing the Website over the Internet, you need to use `http` and not `https` because the port opened on the firewall was port 80.

+Note that using the global DNS name may not work from the `central-node` VM running in the cloud, but you can always use the service name directly if you want to access it from outside the cluster.

 #### Configuring passwords in the Volttron Central admin page and viewing the dashboard